hpcuantwerpen/UAntwerpen-modules/docs/docs-mkdocs/SitePackage.md

     **Input argument:**

-    -   stack_version: Version of the calcua stack, can be `system`.
+    -   `stack_version`: Version of the calcua stack, can be `system`.

+    **Return value:**

-    **Output:** The architecture of the current node with long names and in a format compatible with the indicated software stack (so taking into account the hierarchy types 2L_long, 2L_short or 3L).
+    -   The architecture of the current node with long names and in a format compatible with the indicated software stack (so taking into account the hierarchy types 2L_long, 2L_short or 3L).

 -   `get_calcua_generic( clusterarch, stack_version )`: Compute the most generic
     architecture for the given version of the CalcUA stack on the given clusterarch